Because you have type 2 diabetes, you know it’s a must to keep your blood sugar levels under control. But do you know what makes them spike?

 - Blood pressure medicines

 If you’re on any of these medicines and you notice your blood sugar is high, talk to your doctor.
-He may adjust your diet or medications.
+They may adjust your diet or medications.

 6. Not Brushing and Flossing